 Authentic Italian manufacturing

-Each design is meticulously constructed by a skilled network of selected Italian artisans.
-There are no finer hands in the industry; the craft and also the materials, are state-of-the-art.
+Each design is meticulously constructed by a skilled network of selected Italian artisans, there are no finer hands in the field.
+The handcrafting and the materials, are state-of-the-art.

 3 million likes campaign on fefe Haiti on facebook , to be organized as power.